Regular brushing and flossing help keep teeth healthy by getting rid of sugars and food particles that team up with bacteria to form plaque.

 - Like cheese, yogurt is high in calcium and protein which gives strength and health to your teeth.
 The probiotics or beneficial bacteria found in yogurt also benefit your gums because the good bacteria crowd out bacteria that cause cavities.

 - They are full of vitamins and minerals and low in Calories and promote oral health.
 They are high in calcium which builds your teeth enamel and also contains folic acid which is useful in treating gum disease in pregnant women.

 Apples and carrots

 - They are full of fiber and water.
 The action of eating apple and carrot produces saliva which rinses away bacteria and food particles.
-Carrot is a great source of
+Carrot is a great source of Vitamin A.

 - They are a good source of calcium and protein and low in sugar.